inveniosoftware/docs-invenio-rdm/docs/contribute/translators-guide.md

 # Getting involved as a Translator

-The translation of texts that are visible in the UI of invenioRDM, is integrated with the [Transifex](https://www.transifex.com/) platform.
+The translation of texts that are visible in the UI of InvenioRDM, is integrated with the [Transifex](https://www.transifex.com/) platform.

 If you wish to contribute on translating your desired language.
 Please follow these steps: